HebaNAS/Personal-Blog/src/blog/build-your-first-neural-network-the-intro.md

 <br/>
 <br/>

 We need to pass the weighted sum through an activation function.
 The activation function's purpose is to decide whether the neuron should fire or not.
-There are many activation function that are commonly used based on the problem we're trying to solve.
+There are many activation functions that are commonly used based on the problem we're trying to solve.
 But for the sake of simplicity in this blog post and as it is not the topic today, we will only mention the sigmoid function which we are going to use.
 Sigmoid function takes a real number and squishes it between 0 and 1 (Fig. 5).
 Sigmoid is used as activation function when we have a binary classification problem (among other use cases) where we have 2 classes only on the output, as in this problem.
 The sigmoid function is able to turn the neuron's pre-activated output into a probability of each data point belonging to class 1 (in binary classification with one node on the output).
 In other terms, for a data point, if the output of the neuron (after activation with sigmoid) is 0.8, then this data point has a high probability of belonging to class 1.
 The same logic if the output is 0.1, then the corresponding data point has a low probability of belonging to class 1, hence it has a high probability (1 - 0.1 = 0.9) of belonging to class 0.
 <br/>
 <br/>
 Activation functions are important because they introduce non-linearity to our algorithm, without it, all neuron calculations will be linear and learning of complex functions is not possible no matter how many layers we stack in a neural network.
-The effect for our example here is minimal since we are working with only one neuron, however, its one of the basis of neural network implementations, so it's best practice that we include it even for this simple example.

 <br/>
 <br/>